christianalfoni/react-states/docs/api.md

 ### createReducer

-Create a plain reducer, not typed to any environment events
+Create a reducer with explicit states

 ```ts
 import { createReducer, StatesReducer, StatesTransition } from 'react-states';